Zeta functions and nonvanishing theorems for toric periods on $\mathrm{GL}_2$

 \subsection{Notation}

-Let $F$ denote a $p$-adic field, $\fo$ the integer ring of $F$, $\varpi$ a prime element, and $q:=\# (\fo/\varpi\fo)$.
-We set $\F_q:=\fo/\varpi\fo$ which is a finite field of order $q$.
-Throughout this section, we suppose that $2$ does not divide $q$, and $D$ is split over $F$.
-Hence, we use the notations given in \S~\ref{sec:space} by setting $D=M_2$.
-We also use the notations and normalizations given in \S~\ref{sec:notation} by taking a finite place $v$, and we omit $v$ for simplification.
-For example, we have $|\varpi|=q$, $\int_\fo \d x=1$, and so on.
+recall that $F$ is a number field.
+Fix a finite place $v$ which is not dyadic.
+We omit the subscript $v$, hence in particular $F=F_v$ is a finite extension of $\Q_p$.
+Let $\fo$ be the integer ring of $F$, $\varpi$ a prime element.
+Let $q$ denote the order of the residue field of $F$.
+Throughout this section, we suppose that the quaternion algebra $D$ is split over $F$, \emph{i.e.} $D=\M_2(F)$.
+We use the notation and normalization in \S~\ref{sec:space} and \S~\ref{sec:notation}.
+Note that we have $|\varpi|=q$ and $\int_\fo \d x=1$.